chrissarmstrong/seeking-manifold/content/Running Thoughts/Streaming Data Augmentation?.md

 Quick thought: Is this approach to data augmentation just a shitty way of working around the fact that we aren't using the *appropriate* sort of "augmentation", which is receiving a temporal stream of sensory input?

 In other words, does our visual system get a similar training effect by virtue of getting a constant stream of input?
 And if so, does this latter approach result in more robust representations?
+(I talk about related ideas in [[The Vision System]].)